 If you access the firewall by IP address instead of hostname, it should allow you to connect even with a bad cert IIRC.
 I don't have any that I can reproduce the issue against right now, but last time that happened accessing by name, accessing by IP address worked for me.

-#6 Updated by Adam Thompson almost 2 years ago
+#6 Updated by Adam Thompson about 2 years ago

 While I now feel like a complete idiot, thank you for reminding me of the same advice I give to my own developers.
 Somehow troubleshooting certificates sent my brain down a different path where that didn't occur to me.

 I've fixed all my affected instances now, so cannot test either, but I agree - I'm also 99% certain that using IP addresses would have worked.